-- 1. The annual Alliance Chief of Staff Performance Evaluation Survey: - 2.
-The Alliance Chief of Staff's annual goals and objectives; - 3.
+- 1. The annual Chief of Staff Performance Evaluation Survey; - The Chief of Staff's annual goals and objectives; - 3.
 The HPHA's Commitments to Our Communities; - 4.
 The Quality Improvement Plan with targets, measures and timelines; and - 5.
-The expectations set out in the Alliance Chief of Staff position description and contract.
+The expectations set out in the Chief of Staff position description and contract.

-Performance Evaluation Process Cycle January • Governance & Stakeholder Relations Committee reviews and finalizes annual performance evaluation survey tool.
-March Alliance Chief of Staff drafts goals and objectives for the upcoming corporate fiscal year in discussion with the Board Chair and Vice Chair.
-March/April Alliance Chief of Staff Performance Evaluation Survey is conducted.
-April Board Chair and Vice Chair meets with Alliance Chief of Staff to review the Performance Evaluation Survey results and finalize annual goals and objectives.
-May/June Performance Evaluation results are presented to the Governance &amp; Stakeholder Relations Committee/Board of Directors.
-Alliance Chief of Staff annual goals and objectives are presented to the Governance &amp; Stakeholder Relations Committee/Board of Directors.
-Reporting July/August Alliance Chief of Staff quarter one performance progress report to Governance &amp; Stakeholder Relations Committee/Board of Directors.
-October/November Alliance Chief of Staff quarter two performance progress report to Governance &amp; Stakeholder Relations Committee/Board of Directors.
-January/February Alliance Chief of Staff quarter three performance progress report to Governance &amp; Stakeholder Relations Committee/Board of Directors.
-May/June Alliance Chief of Staff quarter four/year-end performance progress report to Governance & Stakeholder Relations Committee/Board of Directors.
+Performance Evaluation Process Cycle January Governance, Community Relations & System Transformation Committee reviews and finalizes annual performance evaluation survey tool.
+March Chief of Staff drafts goals and objectives for the upcoming corporate fiscal year in discussion with the Board Chair and Vice Chair.
+March/April Chief of Staff Performance Evaluation Survey is conducted.
+April Board Chair and Vice Chair meets with Chief of Staff to review the Performance Evaluation Survey results and finalize annual goals and objectives.
+May/June Performance Evaluation results are presented to the Governance, Community Relations &amp; System Transformation Committee/Board of Directors.
+Chief of Staff annual goals and objectives are presented to the Governance, Community Relations &amp; System Transformation Committee/Board of Directors.
+Reporting July/August Chief of Staff quarter one performance progress report to Governance, Community Relations & System Transformation Committee/Board of Directors.
+October/November Chief of Staff quarter two performance progress report to Governance, Community Relations & System Transformation Committee/Board of Directors.
+January/February Chief of Staff quarter three performance progress report to Governance, Community Relations & System Transformation Committee/Board of Directors.
+May/June Chief of Staff quarter four/year-end performance progress report to Governance, Community Relations & System Transformation Committee/Board of Directors.